 - 1. Referees have ultimate authority during the competition.
-Their rulings are final. - 1.A.The referees will not review any recorded replays. - 1.B.
-Any questions for the referees must be brought forward by a driver within the time period of two matches. - 2.
-The only people permitted by the playing field are the two drivers. - Each alliance will be allotted ONE time out of no more than three minutes.
+Their rulings are final. - 1.A.The referees will not review any recorded replays or look at photos. - 1.B.Any questions for the referees must be brought forward by a driver within the time period of two matches. - 2.
+The only people permitted by the playing field are the two drivers. - Each alliance will be allotted ONE time out of no more than three minutes during Finals only.
 The time out can only be called directly preceding a team's match and cannot be taken during a match.
-Time outs can only be taken during the finals of a tournament.
 The matches must progress according to schedule.